 - Meanwhile cook the fusilli pasta underdone, because they will cook a bit more in the oven.

 - Arrange some spinach leaves in the hollowed aubergine halves.

-- Scoop over some of the pan fried mixture then place a handful of fusilli pasta.
+- Scoop over some of the pan-fried mixture then lay a handful of fusilli pasta.

-- Smear over each aubergine some Gorgonzola cheese then grate some Pecorino Romano or other pungent hard cheese lik Parmigiano, etc.
+- Smear over each aubergine some Gorgonzola cheese then grate some Pecorino Romano or other pungent hard cheese like Parmigiano, etc.

 - Put the stuffed aubergines in an ovenproof dish and place it in a preheated oven (200 C) for about 15 minutes until the cheeses just melted and bubbly.

 - Serve them hot from the oven garnished with some spinach leaves, the remaining fusilli pasta and a spoonful of tomato cubes.